DBGilles/NemesisGuard/README.md

 # NemesisGuard
-installation:
+## installation:

-1. if appicable, download retrowrite. run
+1. Make sure RetroWrite has been cloned
 	`git submodule init`
 	`git submodule update`

 2. in retrowrite run setup.sh
-	this creates an environment in git clone and installs some capstone stuff
+  This script creates the virtual environment that will be used

 3. make sure third-party/retrowrite is added to the Python path (so that all imports work) :

-to run code first activatethe ma

-1. make sure the retrowrite submodule is cloned properly. if not run
 	```
-	git submodule init
-	git submodule update
+	source addtopathscript.sh
 	```
-2. create the virtual environment by running the retrowrite setup. in `third-part/retrowrite` run `setup.sh`

 3. activate the virtual environmnet
 	```
 	source third-party/retrowrite/retro/bin/activate```